paulscherrerinstitute/iocStats/README.md

 Currently script supports 3 modes of GUI generation:

- 1) Automatic IOC detection.
+1. Automatic IOC detection.
 Sorting by accelerator section (SIN, S10, ...)

-    a) Find all SwissFEL IOCs running iocStats.
+  - Finds all SwissFEL IOCs running iocStats.

-    b) Filter out those with invalid naming.
+  - Filters out those with invalid name.

-    c) Group by accelerator section (each group one tab)
+  - Groups IOCs by accelerator section (each group one tab)

- 2) Automatic IOC detection.
+2. Automatic IOC detection.
 Sorting by the host type (CVME, CPPM, ...)

-    a) Find all SwissFEL IOCs running iocStats.
+ - Finds all SwissFEL IOCs running iocStats.

-    b) Filter out those with invalid naming.
+ - Filters out those with invalid name.

-    c) Group by accelerator host type (each group one tab)
+ - Groups IOCs by accelerator host type (each group one tab)

- 3) Use user defined sorting of IOCs into groups.
+3. Use user defined sorting of IOCs into groups.
 Simple JSON configuration file can be used:
  ```
 {
     "_tab_order_":["Group 2", "Group 1"],